fu4303/portfolio-vincentntang/content/posts/demystifying-javascript-promises-and-async-await/index.md

 (show gif of Coyote getting blown up on fuse)

 Fireworks use a fuse system, where an ignition source is needed to light the rope.
-We can break down the steps from start to finish, of how an operator launches a firework:
+We can break down the steps from start to finish, of how an person launches a firework:

 1. Take a heat source
 2. Light up the rope